-Hurricane Idalia menaces Florida’s Big Bend, the ‘Nature Coast’ far from tourist attractions
+Hurricane Idalia makes landfall in Florida’s Big Bend, the ‘Nature Coast’ far from tourist areas

 Because of the unique shape of the Big Bend coastline, Idalia “is going to bring some pretty massive storm surge,” said University at Albany atmospheric scientist Kristen Corbosiero.
 “The water can get piled up in that bay.
 And then the winds of the storm come around, they go around counter-clockwise, that’s going the same direction, the same shape of the bay so that water can just get pushed in there.”

-Some people didn’t plan to heed warnings from officials to evacuate.
+Some people did not plan to heed warnings from officials to evacuate.
 Andy Bair, owner of the Island Hotel in Cedar Key, said he intended to “babysit” his bed-and-breakfast, which predates the Civil War.
 The building has not flooded in the almost 20 years he has owned it, not even when Hurricane Hermine flooded the city in 2016.

 “Being a caretaker of the oldest building in Cedar Key, I just feel kind of like I need to be here,” Bair said.
 “We’ve proven time and again that we’re not going to wash away.
 We may be a little uncomfortable for a couple of days, but we’ll be OK eventually.”

-Associated Press reporters Seth Borenstein in Washington and Daniel Kozin in Cedar Key, Florida, contributed to this story.
+Associated Press writers Seth Borenstein in Washington and Daniel Kozin in Cedar Key, Florida, contributed to this report.